Modibo Keïta: President of Mali

-After the collapse of the federation, the US-RDA proclaimed the Sudanese Republic's complete independence as the Republic of Mali.
+After the collapse of the Mali Federation, the US-RDA proclaimed the Sudanese Republic's complete independence as the Republic of Mali.
 Keïta became its first president, and soon afterward declared the US-RDA to be the only legal party.

+President Keïta, whose Sudanese Union-African Democratic Rally (US-RDA) party had dominated pre-independence politics (as a member of the African Democratic Rally), moved quickly to declare a single-party state and to pursue a socialist policy based on extensive nationalization.
+As president, he tasked the ruling political party, the Sudanese Union – African Democratic Rally, with pursuing a policy of consolidating state power in order to modernize the country.
+The party's ideology was typical of African countries that had gained independence - a synthesis of leftist ideas, including Marxism, an emphasis on national traditions, and Islamism.
+Keïta withdrew from the French Community and also had close ties to the Eastern bloc.
+A continuously deteriorating economy led to a decision to rejoin the Franc Zone in 1967 and modify some of the economic excesses.

 As a socialist, he led his country towards the progressive socialization of the economy; at first starting with agriculture and trade, then in October 1960 creating the SOMIEX (Malian Import and Export Company), which had a monopoly over the exports of the products of Mali, as well as manufactured and food imports (e.g. sugar, tea, powdered milk) and their distribution inside the country.
 The establishment of the Malian franc in 1962, and the difficulties of provisioning, resulted in a severe inflation and dissatisfaction of the population, particularly the peasants and the businessmen.

-The authorities are also trying to introduce tough anti-slavery policies, which persist in some parts of the country despite the official ban.
+The authorities were also trying to introduce tough anti-slavery policies, which persisted in some parts of the country despite the official ban.